gmacario/easy-jenkins/docs/howto-build-gdp.md

 <!-- (2016-02-02 07:58 CET) -->

-Instructions for building from sources my fork of the [GENIVI Demo Platform](http://projects.genivi.org/genivi-demo-platform/home).
+Instructions for building from sources using Jenkins my fork of the [GENIVI Demo Platform](http://projects.genivi.org/genivi-demo-platform/home).

 This is mainly used as a regression test suite for the [gmacario/easy-jenkins](https://github.com/gmacario/easy-jenkins) project.